joelparkerhenderson/monorepo-vs-polyrepo/README.md

 Why?
 Because, at scale, a monorepo must solve every problem that a polyrepo must solve, with the downside of encouraging tight coupling, and the additional herculean effort of tackling VCS scalability.

 Thus, in the medium to long term, a monorepo provides zero organizational benefits, while inevitably leaving some of an organization’s best engineers with a wicked case of PTSD (manifested via drooling and incoherent mumbling about git performance internals).

-### Blindly copying

-I see companies that want to "google scale" and blindly copy the idea of monorepos but without the requisite tooling teams or cloud computing background / infrastructure that makes this possible.

 ### Coupling between unrelated projects